 Central air conditioners work as a system in which air is cooled at a central location, usually an air handler, then distributed throughout the home via ductwork.

 Types of Central Air Conditioners

 There are two types of central air conditioners: a packaged unit and a split system.
-My importantly, in a residential Central Oregon home the split system is by far the most used.
+Most importantly, in a residential Central Oregon home the split system is by far the most used.
 It’s composed of two units, a condensing coil that goes outside and the evaporator coil/ air handler that goes inside.
 In addition these units are connected by copper tubing which transfers heat from inside your home to the outside through the refrigeration cycle process.
 When the system is running, if you put your hand over the outdoor condenser unit, you will feel very warm air coming off it.
-That is the transfer of heat from your home to the outside.
-Therefore, the home is cooled.
+This is the transfer of heat from your home to the outside.

 Benefits of a Central Air Conditioner Installation